fvvsantana/neuralNetworks/README.md

 # Neural Networks

-A bunch of exercises solved in a subject about Neural Networks.
-Year 2020.
+This repository contains exercises that I solved in a subject about Neural Networks in 2020.

+The covered concepts/algorithms were:
+* Perceptron.